 I feel like I got lucky here, because historically February is my least profitable month of the year and March is often nothing special.
 My profits from HTML5 games could easily have been much lower.
 One of my biggest concerns right now is that I’m spending a lot of money developing Kingfall and my total expenditure is at an all-time high.
 Of course, this is the nature of developing a new product, but spending large sums of money on a regular basis is stress-inducing and I feel it more during weaker months.

-Kingfall will not be in a position to start making money anytime soon, so I’m still extremely dependent on the rest of my business to keep my afloat.
-I plan to keep making small HTML5 games for the foreseeable future, and I’ll certainly be updating all of my other products this year.
+Kingfall will not be in a position to start making money anytime soon, so I’m still extremely dependent on the rest of my business to keep me afloat.
+I plan to continue making small HTML5 games for the foreseeable future, and I’ll certainly be updating all of my other products this year.
 The upcoming launch of Learn To Make Games should help to alleviate the financial burden of Kingfall, and I’m planning to raise more funds for the project in Q3-Q4 2017.

 I’m satisfied with these results and I look forward to seeing how the rest of the year unfolds.
 It should be interesting to follow Kingfall’s development as I work towards realizing the immense potential of this core product.